 The NAO's guidance requires us to carry out work at the planning stage to understand the Council's arrangements and to identify risks that significant weaknesses in arrangements may exist.

-Due to the late release of the NAO's Auditor Guidance Note and supporting information to auditors, we have not yet fully completed our planning and risk assessment work.
-We will report the results of our planning and risk assessment work to the Audit and Governance Committee at a later date.
+Although we have not fully completed our planning and risk assessment work, we have not yet identified any risks but we will report any identified risks on completion of our planning and risk identification work.